19 Things Costco Discontinued Forever

 Shopping without wearing a mask

-The coronavirus vaccine is months away at best, so don't expect to go shopping without wearing a face mask anytime soon.
+The coronavirus vaccine is still far from ready, so don't expect to go shopping without wearing a face mask anytime soon.

 Family shopping trips